kaustavha/luvit-docs/doc/api/process.markdown

 ## Exit Codes

-Node.js will normally exit with a `0` status code when no more async operations are pending.
+luvit will normally exit with a `0` status code when no more async operations are pending.
 The following status codes are used in other
 cases: